NeoRL: Efficient Exploration for Nonepisodic RL

 \subsection{Practical Modifications}

 For testing \neorl, we make three modifications that simplify its deployment in practice in terms of implementation and computation time.
-First, instead of doubling the horizon $H_n$ we pick a fixed horizon $H$ during the experiment.
+First, instead of adaptively selecting the horizon $H_n$ we pick a fixed horizon $H$ during the experiment.
 This makes the planning and training of the agent easier.
 Next, we use a receding horizon controller, i.e., model predictive control (MPC)~\citep{mpc}, instead of directly optimizing for the average cost in \cref{eq:exploration_op_optimistic}.
 MPC is widely used to obtain a feedback controller for the infinite horizon setting.
 Moreover, while for linear systems, the Riccati equations~\citep{anderson2007optimal} provide an analytical solution to \cref{eq:average cost formulation}, no such solution exists for the nonlinear case and MPC is commonly used as an approximation.
 Further, under additional assumptions on the cost and dynamics, MPC also obtains a policy with bounded average cost, which is crucial for the nonepisodic case (c.f.,~\cref{assumption: Stability}).
 We use the iCEM optimizer for planning~\citep{iCem}.
 Finally, instead of optimizing over $\setM_n \cap \setM_0$, we optimize directly over $\setM_n$.
 This allows us to use the reparameterization trick from \cite{curi2020efficient} and obtain a simple and tractable optimization problem.
 In summary, for each step $t$ in the environment, we solve the following optimization problem

 Here $H_{\text{MPC}}$ is the MPC horizon.
 We take the first input from the solution of the problem above, i.e., $\vu^*_0$, and execute this in the system.
 We then repeat this procedure for $H$ steps and then update our statistical model $\setM_n$.
-The resulting optimization above considers a larger action space as it includes the hallucinated controls $\veta$~\citep{curi2020efficient} as additional input variables.
+The resulting optimization above considers a larger action space as it includes the hallucinated controls $\veta$ as additional input variables.
+The hallucinated controls are introduced through the reparameterization trick from~\citet{curi2020efficient} and are used to directly optimize over models in $\vf \in \setM_{n}$.
 Moreover, the final algorithm can be seen as a natural extension to H-UCRL~\citep{curi2020efficient} for the nonepisodic setting.
-We summarize the algorithm in \cref{alg:neorl_pratical}.
+We summarize the algorithm in \cref{sec: Experimental details} \cref{alg:neorl_pratical}.
 Note while these modifications deviate from our theoretical analysis, empirically they work well for GP and BNN models, c.f.,~\cref{sec:experiments}.